 Ironically, my termination confirmed a corollary to something John Wimber had written a few years earlier: “Many [people] were not offended by the theory of divine healing; it was the practice of healing prayer that offended them (Power Healing, pg 49, emphasis in original).”
 The corollary, in this case, was the difference between believing the gifts of the Spirit are available today (which they did), and the practice of them (which they rejected).

 Long story short: attending the Worship Festival will always be a fond memory in my spiritual life.

 When Wendy and I were dating/engaged, we attended a charismatic church near our Bible college.
 The preaching made us cringe at times (too much out-of-context proof-texting), but we enjoyed the worship and our newfound friends’ joyful zeal.
 We spent hours with them in local coffeeshops and pizzerias, discussing what we loved about the worship and debating the sermon content.

-And at one point, Wendy and I voiced The Dream: “Wouldn’t it be great if there was a church that had the exegetical preaching of the evangelicals, and was also open to the charisma of the Spirit?”
+And at some point, Wendy and I gave voice to The Dream: “Wouldn’t it be awesome if there was a church with the evangelicals’ exegetical teaching and an openness to the charismata of the Spirit?”

 So in retrospect, the Worship Festival hosted by the Langley Vineyard was just another step in a journey that had begun years earlier.